tomaswrobel/scrap/README.md

 - **Block-Based Interface** - Scrap's interface is block-based, just like Scratch.
 This makes it easier for Scratch users to get started with Scrap.
 The block-based interface is powered by [Blockly](https://developers.google.com/blockly).

 - **Text-Based Code Editor** - Scrap features a text-based code editor that allows you to write JavaScript code.
-The code editor is powered by [Prism Code Editor](https://prism-code-editor.netlify.app).
+The code editor is powered by [Monaco Editor](https://microsoft.github.io/monaco-editor/).

 - **SB3 Support** \[*incomplete*\] - Scrap supports the SB3 file format, which is the default file format used by Scratch 3.0.
 This allows you to import your Scratch projects into Scrap and continue working on them.